 By its very nature, a PFA is a one-sided accusation.
 It may be inaccurate, misleading, unfair, or false.
 Therefore, it is only in effect until the “final hearing” before a judge.
 You will have a chance to tell your side of the story.
 You may present evidence, question your accuser, and call witnesses to testify on your behalf.
 You have the right to have an attorney.

 Time is of the essence when you receive a PFA.
 You have less than two weeks to prepare to contest the PFA.
-An experienced PFA defense attorney like Joseph D. Lento can help you make your best case when you have so much at stake.
+An experienced PFA defense attorney from the Lento Law Firm can help you make your best case when you have so much at stake.
 Call the Lento Law Firm today at 888-535-3686.